 1Zpresso K-Ultra: Grind Settings for Every Brew Method

-1Zpresso K-Ultra click ranges for V60, AeroPress, Chemex, French Press, Espresso, and Moka Pot.
+1Zpresso K-Ultra dial settings (Rotation.Number.Click) for V60, AeroPress, Chemex, French Press, Espresso, and Moka Pot.
 Organized by roast level with dial-in tips.

-82 clicks on a 1Zpresso K-Ultra for a V60 with a light roast.
-66 clicks for an AeroPress with a medium roast.
-107 for a French Press with a dark roast.
+0.7.8 on a 1Zpresso K-Ultra for a V60 with a light roast.
+0.7.1 for an AeroPress with a medium roast.
+1.0.0 for a French Press.
 Concrete numbers are more useful than any "medium-fine" label you'll find online.

 The K-Ultra is the all-round grinder in 1Zpresso's K series.
-Heptagonal burrs with the "K Burr" geometry, 100 clicks per turn of the dial, and 9.3-micron resolution per click.
+Heptagonal burrs with the "K Burr" geometry, 100 clicks per turn of the dial, and the fine resolution that makes it a pour-over favorite.
 1Zpresso markets it for every method: filter (V60, AeroPress, Chemex, French Press) and espresso too.
 In practice, it's most at home on filter, where the heptagonal burrs and fine dial pay off most.

-This guide gives you the click range for every brew method, organized by roast level.
+This guide gives you the setting for every brew method, organized by roast level.
 These are starting points.
 Every coffee is different, so you'll want to adjust based on the profile.
 But a concrete range is always better than a vague description.

-If you have a different hand grinder, we also have dedicated guides for the Comandante C40 (the premium filter reference, 12 clicks per turn) and the 1Zpresso JX-Pro (40 clicks per turn, the all-round sibling with an espresso focus).
+If you have a different hand grinder, we also have dedicated guides for the Comandante C40 (the premium filter reference), the 1Zpresso JX-Pro (40 clicks per turn, the all-round sibling with an espresso focus), and the 1Zpresso ZP6 (the other filter sibling, with hexagonal burrs and even more focus on clarity).

 Quick Reference Table